I’ve found 33 fantastic Ninja Foodi chicken recipes to make meal planning a little easier.

 Although the recipe doesn’t say it, I think this is best when you add a little color to the chicken first.
 Just saute for a few minutes until the edges are golden.

-Then add the chicken broth, sun-dried tomatoes, garlic, salt, pepper, and Italian seasoning.
+Then add chicken broth (or a chicken broth substitute), sun-dried tomatoes, garlic, salt, pepper, and Italian seasoning.

 Don’t worry, I haven’t lost my mind.
 I know this sounds just like the recipe above, but there are a few key differences.